refinedev/refine/documentation/docs/api-reference/mantine/hooks/form/useForm.md

 `useForm` uses [`useCreate`](/docs/api-reference/core/hooks/data/useCreate/) under the hood for mutations on create mode.

-In the following example, we'll show how to use `useForm` with `action: "create"`.
+In the following example, we will show how to use `useForm` with `action: "create"`:

 ```tsx live url=http://localhost:3000/posts/create previewHeight=420px
 setInitialRoutes(["/posts/create"]);